Keep your baby cool and protect them from the sun. Babies less than 6 months old should be kept out of direct sunlight.

 Allow Extra Time

 Ensuring your little one gets enough sleep while you're on vacation is essential to an enjoyable trip for infants, family members, and other passengers along for the ride.
-A well-rested child can be a joy to travel with.
-Plan a strategy for how and where your baby sleeps during your trip.
+A well-rested child can be a joy to travel with, whereas a tired one can stress everyone out, as their tolerance for all kinds of things is diminished.

 Nap Schedule